 Example: John Smith has an IRA with $300,000.
 He has 2 children:

 Son #2: Ben-2 children

-When John passes, then each son receives $150,000—this would hold true under either per stirpes or per capita distribution.
+John dies, leaving the IRA to his sons.
+Each son's share equals $150,000—this would hold true under either per stirpes or per capita distribution.

 Let’s now assume that Ben pre-deceases John, but Adam does not.
 Under per stirpes distribution, Adam would still receive his $150,000 share, but Ben’s share would now be divided equally amongst his two children: $75,000 each.

 Generally speaking, spouses are not considered when it comes to ‘per stirpes’ distribution.
 For example, if Ben predeceased John, then under ‘per stirpes’ distribution, Ben’s share would go to his children (or a trust established for the benefit of his children), not his spouse.